 Here’s what you should do:

 How to learn Serbian – Step 1.
-Find the right text
+Find the right weight

 First you need a text that is slightly more advanced then your level.
 You should be a little uncomfortable reading it, but not too much.

 It’s the relative difficulty of the text what determines how much the whole task will be difficult and how much you’ll eventually learn.
 The more difficult the text for you, the more difficult to understand it and more time-consuming the exercise.

 It’s like weight-lifting: if the weight is too light for you, you won’t advance.
 If it’s too heavy, you’ll break down.
 It’s important to find the right weight.

 You want the text to be challenging, but not mind-blowing.